| October 1998 IBEW Journal U.

 record near zero.
 Edwards needs a strong turnout from union members

-In addition to having great influence over state legislation,
+to win this seat.
+Governors In addition to having great influence over state legislation,

 governors also have a key role to play in the redrawing of congressional